Manage Build Process Files

 By default, the build process deletes foreign (not generated) source files in the build folder.
 It is possible to preserve foreign source files in the build folder by following the guidelines in Preserve External Code Files in Build Folder.

-in the table, the
+the table, the

-model represents the name of the model for which
+model represents the name of the model for which you

-you are generating code.
+are generating code.
 The

 subsystem represents the name of a